-Trump May Have Derailed His Own National Emergency With One Sentence
+House Judiciary Committee Probes Trump National Emergency After Contradictory Statement

+The Democrat-controlled Judiciary committee is commencing "an immediate investigation into this matter, which raises both serious constitutional and statutory issues," according to the letter.

+The letter also demands all communications between the White House and DOJ between November 1 and February 15 related to the national emergency and seizure of any private property.

-President Trump may have derailed this own national emergency declared on Friday to authorize an additional $7 billion for his long-promised border wall.
+President Trump may have derailed this own national emergency, which he declared on Friday to authorize an additional $7 billion for his long-promised border wall.

 While speaking with reporters outside the White House, Trump said "I didn’t need to do this.
 But I’d rather do it much faster."

-Note: Update: The House Judiciary Committee announced that it will investigate President Trump's national emergency declaration after Trump admitted during a Friday press conference that he "didn't need to do this."